Evolving with 2023 Healthcare Payer Technology Trends

 Changes in membership mix

 Long- and short-term shifts in health plans’ lines of business will continue as the “silver tsunami” hits its nadir and the public health emergency ends.
-This era brought an influx of members into traditional Medicare, Medicare Advantage and Medicaid — now at 156M beneficiaries — and record enrollment in ACA plans.
+This era brought an influx of members into traditional Medicare, Medicare Advantage and Medicaid — now at 154M beneficiaries — and record enrollment in ACA plans, which now stands at 21.3M covered lives.
 While commercial, employer-sponsored plans remain the norm, how consumers think about healthcare coverage has changed for good.

 Members are tasked with owning their own healthcare experience.
 They expect the relationship with their health payer to be as frictionless and intuitive as their other daily transactions.
 Not meeting consumer demand will open payers up to disruption.
 But if health plans make technology decisions with their eye firmly on the member, they also will find numerous opportunities to improve payment accuracy.